f5devcentral/f5-agility-labs-big-iq/docs/class1/lab3.rst

 |image26|

 2. Navigate to the **Projects** page and click on the refresh button for the BIG-IQ-LAB project to get the latest version of the templates.
+   *Note: There may be more than one job with this title.* *Choose the first in the list*

 |image27|